build-extensions-oss/gradle-helm-plugin/README.md

 | Basic Helm Chart Functionality | 8, 9           |
 | Helm Publish                   | 8, 9           |
 | Helm Releases                  | 8, 9           |

+The last Gradle Helm Plugin officially supported Gradle 7 was `3.1.2`.
+All further versions don't have tests for Gradle 7, however the API isn't rewritten without a necessity.

 ## Contributing